darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 (*)

-We now show the power spectrum in Fig. 1 over the same frequency range as in Fig. 2, and provide a description of the background-divided periodograms in the figure caption.
+We now show the background-divided power spectrum in Fig. 1 over the same frequency range as in Fig. 2, and provide a description of the background-divided periodograms in the figure caption.

 > Figure 2: Provide clearer figures, especially Fig 2b